tkkim-robot/online_adaptive_cbf/README.md

 - Integration with the [`safe_control`](https://github.com/tkkim-robot/safe_control) repository for simulating robotic navigation, offering various robot dynamics, controllers, and RGB-D type sensor simulation.
 - Implementation of the Online Adaptive ICCBF, adapting ICCBF parameters online based on the robot's current state and nearby environment.

-Certainly!
-Let's move on to the next two sections: Installation and Getting Started.
-Based on the structure we've been following, I'll draft these sections for you.
-Please review and let me know if you need any modifications.

 ## Installation
 To install this project, follow these steps: